Skip to content

 Learn Devon

 Learn Devon provides adult and community learning courses on behalf of Devon County Council.
-You can learn online from the comfort of your own home, with the support of our tutors and a learning support team, or at one of the centres across Devon.
+You can learn online from the comfort of your own home, with the support of our tutors and a learning support team, or at one of the offices across Devon.

 First step